angelikaamorxo/pwd-generator/README.md

 When the password is generated, then the password is either displayed in an alert or written to the page.

 ## The Project
-This project allows the coder to play around with Javascript in order to prompt the user to input information ((((where the data is being collected. - idk what im saying here))))
+This project allows the coder to play around with Javascript in order to prompt the user to input information that can be applied to a password they are generating.
+The user must choose between uppercase letters, lowercase letters, special characters and numbers.
+They cannot generate a password without meeting at least one condition!

 ## The Final Product:
 First prompt of the website